markvincze/blog/content/posts/introducing-sabledocs.md

  - Streamlined support and documentation for creating a custom HTML template.
  - Dark mode and mobile support in the default template.

 I hope this library will be useful for others too, particularly as gRPC seems to be becoming more and more popular as an alternative for REST and SOAP.

-If you try it out, [any feedback](https://github.com/markvincze/sabledocs/issues) is welcome!
+If you try it out, [any feedback or missing features](https://github.com/markvincze/sabledocs/issues) are welcome!